If you're a marijuana smoker, you've more than likely pondered the question, what is the difference between Indica, Sativa, and Hybrid strains?

 The fact is, both Indica and Sativa strains are very distinct in their appearances as well as effects.
 As for hybrid, well, the name is pretty self explanatory; a mixture of both strains combined.

 Indica on the other hand, are known for their short and stout characteristics as well as less fingers, possessing anywhere from seven to nine.
 Their leaves appear fatter and wider than that of a Sativa plant.
 Indica was discovered in India where it was harvested for its seeds and fibers then used to produce hashish.

 Now that you know the differences between the types of plants, it's time to learn more about the reactions and side effects of an Indica, Sativa, and Hybrid cannabis strain.

-Effects of Sativa
+The Effects of a Sativa High

 The THC effects of Sativa can be summed up in just two words; energetic and uplifting.